FlowerEatsFish/books-com-tw-crawler/README.md

 const result = booksComTwCollectionApi( keyword, // string.
 Necessary.
-           // If you configs it as null, it will get an error. page, // number.
+           // If you set it as null, it will get an error. page, // number.
 Positive integer.
 Default: 1.
         // Every page only shows maximum 20 results.
 )